AditiJindal-aj/Explanatory-Data-Analysis-Course-Project-2/README.md

 print(ggp)
 Which city has seen greater changes over time in motor vehicle emissions?

-Los Angeles County has seen the greatest changes over time in motor vehicle emissions.
+Los Angeles County has seen the greatest changes over time in motor vehicle emission

-plot of plot6.png
+plot6.png